 - In Germany, the composition of our plan assets is established to satisfy the requirements of the German insurance commissioner.
 Our German pension plan assets represent an investment in a large collective investment fund established and maintained by Bayer AG in which several pension plans, including our German pension plans and Bayer's pension plans, have invested.
 Our plan assets represent a very nominal portion of the total collective investment fund maintained by Bayer.
-These plan assets are a Level 3 input because there is not an active market that approximates the value of our investment in the Bayer investment fund.
-We estimate the fair value of the Bayer plan assets based on periodic reports we receive from the managers of the Bayer plan.
-These periodic reports are subject to audit by the German pension regulator. - In Canada, we currently have a plan asset target allocation of 20-30% to equity securities and 70-80% to fixed income securities.
-We expect the long-term rate of return for such investments to average approximately 125 basis points above the applicable equity or fixed income index.
-The Canadian assets are Level 1 inputs because they are traded in active markets.

-- In Norway, we currently have a plan asset target allocation of 11% to equity securities, 79% to fixed income securities, 7% to real estate and the remainder primarily to other investments and liquid investments such as money markets.
+These plan assets are a Level 3 in the fair value hierarchy because there is not an active market that approximates the value of our investment in the Bayer investment fund.
+We estimate the fair value of the Bayer plan assets based on periodic reports we receive from the managers of the Bayer fund and using a model we developed with assistance from our third-party actuary that uses estimated asset allocations and correlates such allocation to similar asset mixes in fund indexes quoted on an active market.
+We periodically evaluate the results of our valuation model against actual returns in the Bayer fund and adjust the model as needed.
+The Bayer fund periodic reports are subject to audit by the German pension regulator. - In Canada, we currently have a plan asset target allocation of 20-30% to equity securities and 70-80% to fixed income securities.
+We expect the long-term rate of return for such investments to approximate the applicable average equity or fixed income index.
+The Canadian assets are Level 1 inputs because they are traded in active markets. - In Norway, we currently have a plan asset target allocation of 11% to equity securities, 67% to fixed income securities, 12% to real estate and the remainder primarily to other investments and liquid investments such as money markets.
 The expected long-term rate of return for such investments is approximately 7%, 3%, 5% and 8%, respectively.
-The majority of Norwegian plan assets are Level 1 inputs because they are traded in active markets; however approximately 10% of our Norwegian plan assets are invested in real estate and other investments not actively traded and are therefore a Level 3 input. - In the U.S. we currently have a plan asset target allocation of 40% to equity securities, 45% to fixed income securities, and the remainder is allocated to multi-asset strategies and the CMRT.
-The expected long-term rate of return for such investments is approximately 9%, 5% and 3%, respectively (before plan administrative expenses).
-The majority of U.S. plan assets are Level 1 inputs because they are traded in active markets, approximately 29% of our U.S. plan assets are invested in funds that are valued at NAV and not subject to classification in the fair value hierarchy, and approximately 6% are invested in the CMRT which as noted above is a Level 3 input. - We also have plan assets in Belgium and the United Kingdom.
+The majority of Norwegian plan assets are Level 1 inputs because they are traded in active markets; however approximately 14% of our Norwegian plan assets are invested in real estate and other investments not actively traded and are therefore a Level 3 input. - In the U.S. we currently have a plan asset target allocation of 36% to equity securities, 49% to fixed income securities, and the remainder is allocated to multi-asset strategies.
+The expected long-term rate of return for such investments is approximately 9%, 4% and 3%, respectively (before plan administrative expenses).
+The majority of U.S. plan assets are Level 1 inputs because they are traded in active markets and approximately 30% of our U.S. plan assets are invested in funds that are valued at net asset value (NAV) and, in accordance with ASC 820-10, not subject to classification in the fair value hierarchy. - We also have plan assets in Belgium and the United Kingdom.
 The Belgium plan assets are invested in certain individualized fixed income insurance contracts for the benefit of each plan participant as required by the local regulators and are therefore a Level 3 input.
 The United Kingdom plan assets consist of marketable securities which are Level 1 inputs because they trade in active markets.